Your membership has expired

 OTC hearing aids come in a few different flavors.

 Some are what’s called self-fitting, meaning that they’re designed for you to go through an initial setup process, generally via a connected smartphone, that programs the device to your specific level of hearing loss.
 The advantage is a more customized hearing aid.
-“What I think people will succeed best with are things that … put out a custom output based off of your hearing, because everybody has their own auditory fingerprint,” says Nicholas Reed, AuD, an assistant professor of epidemiology and audiology with the Johns Hopkins Cochlear Center.
+“What I think people will succeed best with are things that … put out a custom output based off of your hearing, because everybody has their own auditory fingerprint,” says Nicholas Reed, AuD, an adjunct associate professor in the department of otolaryngology-head and neck surgery at New York University’s Grossman School of Medicine.

 Another advantage: self-fitting hearing aids have to be cleared by the FDA before they can be sold, so you have some extra assurance that they’re going to work as intended.
 Hearing aids that are not self-fitting (more on those below) do not need to be cleared before being sold.

-The downside of the self-fitting option is that some users might prefer a simpler device and find the self-fitting process challenging, or even inaccessible if you don’t have the right kind of smartphone.
-Some may work only for Apple devices, for example—so check the box to make sure you have the right type of device before you buy.
+The downside of the self-fitting option is that some users might prefer a simpler device and find the self-fitting process challenging.

-Devices that are not self-fitting are likely to come with different preset programs instead.
+Devices that are not self-fitting are likely to come with different preset programs instead—they’re often referred to as “preset” OTCs for this reason.
 The user can choose the preset that works best for them.
 That limits the amount that you can customize your hearing aid, yet it may be good enough for some users, especially if it simplifies the process.
-A 2021 study in the American Journal of Audiology found that devices programmed with a series of presets adequately fit the hearing needs of 68 percent of older adults with mild-to-moderate hearing loss.
+A 2021 study in the American Journal of Audiology found that devices programmed with a series of presets adequately fit the hearing needs of 68 percent of older adults with mild-to-moderate hearing loss

-Still, when you’re considering a preset OTC hearing aid, read closely to find out how much it offers in terms of different presets and customization options.
-In CR’s recent evaluations of OTC hearing aids, of the four present models we looked at, only one actually offered four different preset audio configurations.
-The rest offered basic volume control only.
+What all this boils down to: when you’re considering a preset OTC hearing aid, read closely to find out how much it offers in terms of different presets and customization options.

 What’s the Return Policy?